bilalraohamza/visolearn-ai-studio/README.md

 # VisoLearn AI Studio

-A JavaFX desktop application for real-time skin lesion classification using deep learning models.
-Built on top of [Deep Java Library (DJL)](https://djl.ai/) with ONNX Runtime, it provides single-image classification, occlusion sensitivity heatmaps, batch folder analysis, and live training curve visualization — all running locally on CPU with no internet connection required.

-> **Status:** Active development.
-EfficientNet-B4 is the current production model.
-DenseNet169 support is planned for the next release.
+A JavaFX desktop clinical support application for skin lesion classification, built for dermatology workflows.
+It runs a real-time ensemble of EfficientNet-B4 and DenseNet-169 models via ONNX Runtime, provides two independent saliency-map methods for explainability, and wraps the whole thing in a doctor-facing workflow with patient records, prediction history, and exportable PDF reports — all running locally, offline, on CPU.

 ---

 ## Features

-**Single Image Classification**
+**Ensemble Classification**
-Upload or drag-and-drop a dermoscopy image to get instant predictions across 7 skin lesion classes with per-class confidence bars and clinical descriptions.

-**Occlusion Sensitivity Saliency Maps**
-Toggle a heatmap overlay that highlights which regions of the image drove the model's prediction.
-Based on the occlusion sensitivity method from Zeiler and Fergus (ECCV 2014): 49 forward passes on a 7x7 patch grid, then normalized and colorized with the jet colormap.
+Every prediction runs both EfficientNet-B4 and DenseNet-169 in parallel, averages their logits, and applies a numerically stable softmax to produce the final 7-class prediction with a full confidence distribution.

+**Dual Explainability Methods**
+- **Score-CAM** (Wang et al., CVPR 2020 Workshops) — generates 25 soft Gaussian masks across a 5x5 grid, scores each masked forward pass against the baseline prediction, and blends the result into a smooth saliency heatmap.
+- **Occlusion Sensitivity** (Zeiler & Fergus, ECCV 2014) — runs 49 forward passes across a 7x7 hard-patch grid, measuring the confidence drop caused by occluding each region, then colorizes the result with a jet colormap.

+**Doctor Login & Patient Records**
+Multi-user login system with bcrypt password hashing.
+Each doctor manages their own patient list, and every prediction is saved to a SQLite database (pooled via HikariCP) tied to a specific patient.

+**Automated Risk Stratification**
+Every prediction is automatically classified into an URGENT / MODERATE / LOW risk band — e.g., a Melanoma or Basal Cell Carcinoma prediction above 60% confidence is flagged URGENT — to help prioritize follow-up.

+**Prediction History**
+Doctors can review a searchable history of past predictions per patient, including confidence scores and saved saliency maps.

+**PDF Report Export**
+Generates a clinical-style PDF report (via Apache PDFBox) for any prediction, embedding the source image, saliency map, and risk assessment.

+**Batch Analysis**
+Select a folder of images and run ensemble inference across all of them concurrently (thread-safe per-worker predictor pairs), with live results in a table and one-click CSV export.

 **Training Dashboard**
-Visualizes training and validation loss/accuracy curves loaded directly from `training_log.json`.
-Shows best validation accuracy and the epoch it was achieved.
+Visualizes training/validation loss and accuracy curves for both models, loaded from their respective training logs, with best validation accuracy and the epoch it was achieved.

-**Batch Analysis**
-Select a folder of images and run inference across all of them at once.
-Results populate a live table with file name, predicted class, confidence, and inference time.
-Export all results to CSV with one click.

 ---

 ## Supported Classes

-The model classifies images across 7 categories from the [HAM10000](https://www.kaggle.com/datasets/kmader/skin-lesion-analysis-toward-melanoma-detection) dataset:
+The model classifies dermoscopy images across 7 categories from the [HAM10000](https://www.kaggle.com/datasets/kmader/skin-lesion-analysis-toward-melanoma-detection) dataset:

 | Code | Full Name | Description |
 |------|-----------|-------------|